 The takeaway?
 Everyone has their own unique timeline, and yours is just as worthy as anyone else’s.

-Why It’s Not as Scary as It Feels
+Starting to Date at 30: Why It's Not as Scary as It Feels

 Starting Later Means Starting Stronger